 Since these setups exist, and they’re actually not terribly rare, curl offers options to alter its behavior.

-When you use curl you may provide credentials like user name and password for a particular site, but since a HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.
+When you use curl you may provide credentials like user name and password for a particular site, but since an HTTP redirect might move away to a different host curl limits what it sends away to other hosts than the original within the same transfer.

 Browsers support more ways to do redirects that sometimes make life complicated to a curl user as these methods are not supported or recognized by curl.

-If the above was not enough, the web world also provides a method to redirect browsers by plain HTML.
-See the example <meta> tag below.
+<meta>tag below.
 This is somewhat complicated with curl since curl never parses HTML and thus has no knowledge of these kinds of redirects.